borntofrappe/playground/borntofrappe/Scripts/Frontmatter Header/README.md

 I've include the icons in an `<svg>` element, so to access them with `<use>` elements.
 In the final project, these are included through a dedicated component.

+The only challenge here is to take the string of comma separated tags and produce an array.

 ## Links

 - [CSS Tricks on the Date object](https://css-tricks.com/everything-you-need-to-know-about-date-in-javascript/#creating-dates-with-arguments)